francescopezzino/device-management/README.md

 ## Application Containerization
 The build-image goal requires access to a Docker daemon.
-Image can be built using the mavent goal build-image:
+Image can be built using the one the following maven goal:

 ```